 So far, developers mostly experiment with various technologies, combining different open-source libraries with services like Azure or SageMaker.
 But even though this sector is just taking its baby steps, we already have some fairly good things happening.
 Let’s take Tesla as an example – the car can drive in an autopilot mode.
 The system scans the environment and makes the decisions based on what it “sees”.
 The company even claims that the autopilot mode is safer since the system can recognize more threats and is always attentive to what’s happening on the road.

-Considering that the Object Detection, Recognition, and Classification technologies are only in their early stages, we can expect great things are happening in the near future.
+Considering that Image Detection, Recognition, and Classification technologies are only in their early stages, we can expect great things are happening in the near future.
 Imagine a world where computers can process visual content better than humans.
 How easy our lives would be when AI could find our keys for us, and we would not need to spend precious minutes on a distressing search.